Skip to content

 this.state.add$;

-Which will allow you to react to the add action being called.
+Which will allow you to react to the add action being called via an observable.

 Selectors